muzijunyan/opencv.js/README.md

      alt="sobel operation"
      style="margin-left: 10px;" />

-Sobel operation is to used to find the changes (discontinuities) of the pixel values in e.g. a grayscale image, so to detect the edges.
+Sobel operation is used to find the changes (discontinuities) of the pixel values in e.g. a grayscale image, so to detect the edges.

 ### a. preparations and convert the color image to a gray one